2i2c-org/farallon-image/README.md

          version: <version-from-chart.yaml-of-daskhub>
    ```

-3. Deploy the changes.

-   **Note** If after deploying these changes some of the services don't show up and they are part of projects that
-   are listed as dependencies of the project, this might mean they haven't been 'fetched' properly and you
-   should do that manually.
+3. Run an update any time the dependencies (in `requirements.yaml` or `Chart.yaml`) of the chart you
+just cloned changes.

       *DaskHub example:*